Dembelé’s agent criticizes the haste with which they make him play after injury

 The differences, according to L’Équipe, are in the distribution between the fixed part of that contract and the variable.

-DembeléFor his part, he faces the negotiation in a position of strength, since, according to the French newspaper, he is considering other offers, especially in England, where the Chelsea by Thomas Tuchel, his former coach at the Dortmund, is interested in him.
+Dembelé, for its part, faces the negotiation in a position of strength, since, according to the French newspaper, it is considering other offers, especially in England, where the Chelsea by Thomas Tuchel, his former coach at the Dortmund, is interested in him.

 The Paris Saint-Germain, for its part, seems to have abandoned the bidding, affirms L’Équipe.